zezutom/scrapit/README.md

 ```

 ## Server
-Mandatory, specifies host and port on which gleaner will run.
+Mandatory, specifies host and port on which Scrapit will run.

 ## Mappings
 Mandatory, it must contain at least one API specification.